DentalNPI

 Frequently asked

-• How are these oral & maxillofacial pathologists in Pennsylvania ranked?
+• How are these oral and maxillofacial pathologists in Pennsylvania ranked?

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 9 are Medicare-enrolled and 2 practice in a dental shortage area.
 We do not accept payment for placement.

-• Do oral & maxillofacial pathologists in Pennsylvania accept Medicaid?
+• Do oral and maxillofacial pathologists in Pennsylvania accept Medicaid?

 Pennsylvania's Medicaid program is Pennsylvania Medical Assistance.
 Specialist participation varies.
 We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Pennsylvania Medical Assistance provider directory (https://www.pa.gov/agencies/dhs/resources/medicaid.html).

-• How do I check a oral & maxillofacial pathologist's license in Pennsylvania?
+• How do I check an oral and maxillofacial pathologist's license in Pennsylvania?

 Use the Pennsylvania State Board of Dentistry license-lookup at https://www.dos.pa.gov/ProfessionalLicensing/BoardsCommissions/Dentistry/.
 Confirm the license is active and check for any disciplinary actions.